jntrcs/Drop7ReinforcementLearning/README.md

 <img src="Drop7Screenshot.jpg" alt="screenshot" width="200" align="middle"/>
 </p>

-**Note:** While this repository attempts to implement the rules of Drop7, I am not the owner of the game or copyright holder.
-This code should be used strictly for research and not commerical purposes.
+**Note:** While the [repository](https://github.com/jntrcs/Drop7ReinforcementLearning) attempts to implement the rules of Drop7, I am not the owner of the game or copyright holder.
+This code should be used strictly for research and not commercial purposes.
 In addition, no guarantees are made between the similarity of my implementation and the actual rules.
-For example, I do not know the rules governing game initialization, nor do I know the chain bonus multiplier for very large chains, so both of these are only approximate.
+For example, I do not know the rules governing game initialization, nor do I know the chain bonus multiplier for very long chains, so both of these are only approximate.

 ## The Challenge
 Create a neural network that can play the game and achieve a long-running average of 353,000 or more.